raspberrypilearning/lost-in-space/en/step_3.md

     ![Spaceship code](images/space-animate.png)

-    Change the numbers in the code blocks, so that the code is exactly the same as in the image above.
+    Change the numbers in the code blocks so that the code is exactly the same as in the image above.

     If you click the green flag, you should see the spaceship speak, turn, and glide towards the centre of the stage.